Superradiant Phase is a Finite Size Effect in Two-photon Processes

 Recent interest has shifted toward multiphoton light–matter interactions~\cite{Lo1998,Braak2026}, motivated by advances in experimental platforms such as trapped ions, superconducting circuits, Rydberg atoms, quantum dots, and quantum batteries~\cite{Loy1978,Schlemmer1980,Nikolaus1981,Brune1987,Brune1987PRL,Brune1988,Gauthier1992,Stufler2006,DelValle2010,Felicetti2018,Crescente2020,Wang2024}.
 In particular, two-photon processes, where atomic excitations are accompanied by the simultaneous creation or annihilation of two bosonic excitations, lead to qualitatively new physics~\cite{Agarwal1985,Alsing1987,Puri1988,Toor1992,Lo1998,Puri1988PRA,Braak2026}.
 The two-photon Rabi and Dicke models display rich spectral properties, including spectral collapse~\cite{Felicetti2015,Duan2016,Rico2020,Lo2021}, in which discrete energy levels merge into a continuous band at a critical coupling strength.
 This phenomenon has no analogue in single-photon models.

-The two-photon Dicke model~\cite{Gerry1989,Felicetti2015,Peng2017,Wang2019TPD,Larson2021Book,Lo2021,Banerjee2022,Ramirez2025} has attracted special attention because it has been reported to exhibit a superradiant phase~\cite{Garbe2017,Chen2018} based on analytical treatments using Holstein–Primakoff and squeezed-state mean-field approaches.
+The two-photon Dicke model~\cite{Gerry1989,Felicetti2015,Peng2017,Wang2019TPD,Larson2021Book,Lo2021,Banerjee2022,Ramirez2025} has attracted special attention because it has been reported to exhibit a superradiant phase~\cite{Garbe2017,Chen2018} based on analytical descriptions using Holstein–Primakoff and squeezed-state mean-field approaches.
 This superradiant phase has been found even in the presence of dissipation~\cite{Garbe2020,Shah2025}.
 It has motivated proposals for exploiting two-photon interactions in quantum technologies expected to operate under superradiant conditions~\cite{Crescente2020,Wang2024,Zhai2025}.
 However, the nature of this superradiant phase and its stability in the thermodynamic limit have remained insufficiently scrutinized.

-In this work, we show that the superradiant phase of the two-photon Dicke model is not a genuine thermodynamic phase, but rather a finite-size effect.
+In this Letter, we show that the superradiant phase of the two-photon Dicke model is not a genuine thermodynamic phase but rather a finite-size effect.
 By combining analytical mean-field results with numerical simulations, we demonstrate that the region associated with superradiant behavior systematically shrinks as the system size increases and vanishes entirely in the thermodynamic limit.
-Crucially, we compare two independent classical limits, one based on squeezed vacuum states and one based on Glauber coherent states, and show that only the latter yields physically meaningful stationary solutions as the system size diverges.
-In contrast, the stationary solutions of the first classical limit related to superradiance become complex and unphysical in the thermodynamic limit.
+Employing a mean-field description based on squeezed vacuum states, we show that the solutions of the superradiant phase are unphysical in the thermodynamic limit.

 Our results clarify the relationship between superradiance and spectral collapse in two-photon light–matter systems.
 We find that spectral collapse survives the thermodynamic limit and admits a clear interpretation in bosonic phase space, whereas superradiance does not.
 This distinction resolves an apparent inconsistency in previous analyses and imposes fundamental constraints on the realization of superradiant behavior in two-photon platforms.